aiblocks/docs/README.md

 Sometimes we want to include other types of content such as `.pdf`'s.
 To add front matter to the PDF, create a sibling file with the PDF file name and an added extension of `.metadata`.
 This file can then define metadata for the title of the `.pdf`.

-An example can be seen in [stellar-core's software folder](https://github.com/stellar/stellar-core/tree/master/docs/software).
+An example can be seen in [aiblocks-core's software folder](https://github.com/aiblocks/aiblocks-core/tree/master/docs/software).

 ## Contributing

-Your contributions to the Stellar network will help improve the world’s financial infrastructure, faster.
+Your contributions to the AiBlocks network will help improve the world’s financial infrastructure, faster.

-We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
+We want to make it as easy as possible to contribute changes that help the AiBlocks network grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.
-Please read our [Contribution Guide](https://github.com/stellar/docs/blob/master/CONTRIBUTING.md) and sign our [Contributor License Agreement](https://docs.google.com/forms/d/1g7EF6PERciwn7zfmfke5Sir2n10yddGGSXyZsq98tVY/viewform).
+Please read our [Contribution Guide](https://github.com/aiblocks/docs/blob/master/CONTRIBUTING.md) and sign our [Contributor License Agreement](https://docs.google.com/forms/d/1g7EF6PERciwn7zfmfke5Sir2n10yddGGSXyZsq98tVY/viewform).